 When in Doubt, Look for the Apps

-The native Philips Hue app is a great starting point for learning more about your system.
+The native Philips Hue app [No Longer Available] is a great starting point for learning more about your system.
 In fact, it’s a requirement.
 That doesn’t necessarily make it’s the best Philips Hue app out there.
 There are lots of third-party apps for Philips Hue, including eight that stand out.
 Besides iOS and Android, apps are available for Pebble, Kindle, Windows Phones, OS X, and Chrome.

 Hint: Download and use a few of the freebie apps first and then decide which ones to purchase.